buptxyb666/QueryPose/README.md

 ## Models
 The pretrain model of HRNet-series can be downloaded from [HRNet-pretrain](https://drive.google.com/drive/u/0/folders/17DVq-pwqx40ELmbBjYEYVQc1UC9ofgsq).
 The swin-series can be downloaded from [Swin Transformer](https://github.com/microsoft/Swin-Transformer)

-The results on MS COCO mini-val with 100 queries; We provide the light version models (without dynamic head in keypoint decoder)
+The results on MS COCO mini-val with 100 queries; We provide the light version models (without dynamic MLP in keypoint decoder), whose results are slightly lower than the model with dynamic MLP in keypoint decoder.
+One can reproduce the paper results when set LIGHT_VERSION to False.
 Backbone | keypoint AP | keypoint AP \* | Times(ms) | download
 --- |:---:|:---:|:---:|:---:
 [HRNet32_100pro_3x](projects/querypose/configs/querypose.hrnet32.100pro.3x.yaml) | 69.8 | 72.3  | 97 | [model](https://drive.google.com/file/d/1NWdntVoKFz7KjcDjTGwmAHyEEcS2PWC5/view?usp=share_link)